 Biography and memoir are noble contributions to the human dialogue.
 We write to understand ourselves, and we read to see ourselves in others.
 We’re just like everyone else, only different, and we’re not alone.
 Modern humans evolved about 200,000 years ago and we’ve been telling our stories about ourselves and others ever since.
 We’re hardwired for it.
 We have no choice.

 There are a couple schools of thought on the topic of backlash.
 Some believe that you are entitled to write whatever you like about people (short of defamation or slander) and if they don’t like what you write, well, they should have behaved better.
 That’s one view, and although it has merit, it seems to lack compassion and forgiveness.
+Most successful biography and memoir go beyond good-guy-bad-guy and get at what makes us human—all of us, even the ‘bad’ guys.
+You don’t have to condone or accept bad behaviour in your book, but it’s best if you understand where it came from.
+Your job is not to just tell what happened, but to bring meaning to it.

 Ask yourself why you want to tell this story right now.
 Maybe you did something exceptional and you want to tell the story of that journey.
 Maybe you’ve had an epiphany and are compelled to share the learning.
 You might just feel it’s time to pass along some wisdom.
 You may want to leave your legacy.
 These are all very valid reasons for writing your story in the form of biography and memoir.
-However,
+However, if there is a part of you that wants to write out of revenge or bitterness, perhaps confine your words to a journal for a while longer.

 They’re really smart.
 Look at the difference between these two sentences: